stain/profilechecker/README.md

     OWL2_FULL: OK

 Exit code is 0 if the ontology conforms to all profiles.
+The violation count per profile is output to STDOUT.

+### Warnings

 Note that any warnings or errors logged from the OWLAPI (prefix `[main]`) during ontology loading do not necessarily mean violation against the profile: